aws-samples/aws-greengrass-lambda-functions/functions/CDDKVSJava/README.md

 ## What is this function?

-This is a small function that uses gstreamer java and kinesis to stream a videostream from a Raspberry Pi camera to KVS.
+This is a function that uses GStreamer, Java and Kinesis Video Streams (KVS) to stream a video stream from a Raspberry Pi camera to KVS.
 This makes it possible to, for example, use Rekognition to do facial recognition/analysis.

 ## Requirements